 Please do stick to it now to avoid doing damage to the ground flora.
 Thank you.

 We were granted five Dutch Elm Disease resistant trees from the Hampshire Forest Partnership which we collected in January and planted alongside the bridleway where everyone can enjoy them.
-They are now bursting bud and looking well clothed in leaves.
+They are now looking well clothed in leaves.
 This is really exciting as these trees will add more to the biodiversity of the site, providing food for the white hairstreak butterfly amongst others.
-We already have a few elm hiding in the conifers, so believe these trees should do well in this site.
+We had a few very skinny tall elms hiding in the conifers, so believe these trees should do well in this site.
 Here's hoping.....
 Our thanks to the HFP for this opportunity.
-Due to the dry, hot weather, we are watering all our whips and newly planted trees regularly, so you may see us out and about as we undetake this task.

-We spotted a very wet area beside the bridleway last year and decided to use that to make an ephemeral 'pond'.
+We spotted a very wet area beside the bridleway last year and decided to use that to make an 'ephemeral pond' or 'scrape', much as wild pigs would do in a woodland.
 The area was dug out last summer and we have lined this with bentonite and created a habitat beside it using the spoil from the digging, some logs and vegetation to create a thatch.
 We hope this will provide an overwintering home to amphibians, reptiles and insects.
-The 'pond' is holding water better than the scrapes along the Brenda Parker Way, so we chose a good spot for that scrape!
+The scrape held water better than the scrapes along the Brenda Parker Way, so we chose a good spot for it!
 Dragonflies have been seen in that area recently, so keep your eyes peeled.

 You may notice up the bridleway, there is a tree which we have already coppiced and is now protected by stock proof fencing.
 This is a rare Wych Elm which we have been very concerned about as it has been looking increasingly poorly, with many of the stems dead or dying.
 The advice we were given was to coppice it right back and see if it can now recover.
 Fingers crossed!
 We don't want to lose it.
 At the moment, the new growth is looking good.